Rabies, Disease & Vector Control Program

 Brochure: Eliminate Food & Shelter

 Arbovirus are viruses transmitted by bloodsucking arthropods such as mosquitoes, ticks and fleas.
-ECDOH conducts investigations of complaints such as standing water, improperly maintained swimming pools and other man-made containers that hold water and create mosquito breading areas.
+ECDOH conducts investigations of complaints such as standing water, improperly maintained swimming pools and other man-made containers that hold water and create mosquito breeding areas.

-Mosquitoes & West Nile Virus (WNV)
+Mosquitoes and West Nile Virus

 Frequently Asked Questions (FAQs)